Meetings are normally the 3rd Thursday of the month in the AldboroughChurch Room

 (this replaced the previous listing which will be rescheduled for next year).

-Thursday December 19th - Christmas Party, in conjunction with the Wildlife Group.. menu will include produce from our organic no dig allotment plot.
+Thursday December 19th - Christmas Party, in conjunction with the Wildlife Group who were the hosts this year.
+An extensive menu which included produce from our organic no dig allotment plot, new this year was a Yacon salad.
+Guess the weight of the Hokaido winter squash, 20 questions Quiz, Raffle.